-PORTFOLIO REPORTS/AUDITING:
+25.0 PORTFOLIO REPORTS/AUDITING:

-On a monthly basis, the County Treasurer shall prepare and file with the Board of Supervisors, Chief Executive Officer, Assistant Auditor-Controller/Treasurer/Tax Collector with Treasury oversight responsibility, Chief Deputy Auditor, Superintendent of Schools and Treasury Oversight Committee a report consisting of, but not limited to, the following:
+On a monthly basis, the County Treasurer shall prepare and file with the Board of Supervisors, Chief Executive Officer, Chief Deputy Auditor, Superintendent of Schools and Treasury Oversight Committee a report consisting of, but not limited to, the following:

-- All investments detailing each by type, issuer, date of maturity, and par value and stating the book vs. current market value together with all other portfolio information required by law. - Compliance of investments to the existing County Investment Policy. - A statement confirming the ability of the Pool to meet anticipated cash requirements for the next six months.
+- All investments detailing each by type, issuer, date of maturity, and par value and stating the book vs. current market value together with all other portfolio information required by law. - Compliance of investments to the existing IPS. - A statement confirming the ability of the Pool to meet anticipated cash requirements for the next six months.